Austrian presidential election: Who is Norbert Hofer

 "His references to Turkish passport blocks should be seen as part of a larger Freedom Party campaign against Turks and Muslims -- especially in the wake of large numbers of Syrian refugees traveling through Turkey in their attempt to reach Europe," he added.

-For now the election is too close to call, but Rathkolb believes mixed messages from Hofer could ultimately cost him the presidency.
+It's too early to tell what motivated voters, but Rathkolb believed mixed messages from Hofer could ultimately cost him the presidency.

-"If he's not elected it's because he changed his first round political appearance -- showing himself as a tough man carrying a glock pistol, and right now retreating on many issues," he said.
+"If he's not elected it's because he changed his first round political appearance -- showing himself as a tough man carrying a Glock pistol, and right now retreating on many issues," he said.

 "Trying to get votes from the middle and being as calm as possible may mean he struggles to mobilize his voters for a third time."